Lib Dem Regional Conference - 1st & 2nd November 2025

-Find out more about who's standing up for your community.
+Find out more about who's standing up for your community and read our 2026 Exeter City Council Manifesto here.

 Liberal Democrats are passionate advocates for community politics.
 This involves proactive and thorough engagement and meaningful listening.